gamalkevin/lpic-jadi/010_2-2-runlevels-targets-stopping.md

 However, `systemd` ships a **compatibility wrapper**:
 - It will recognize classic `shutdown` command with its options,
-- e: `shutdown -h +10` (Shutdown in 10 minutes).
-Although it is actually run under `systemd` instead of `init`.
+- e.g.: `shutdown -h +10` (Shutdown in 10 minutes).
+- It is run under `systemd` instead of `init`.

 But does systemd has this ability built-in?
 The answer is **yes**.

-- The modern way:
+- The modern systemd way:
 ```
-systemctl poweroff --when="now +10 minutes" systemctl reboot --when="17:30"
+systemctl poweroff --when="now +10 minutes"
+systemctl reboot --when="17:30"
 ```
 → `--when` lets user specify relative or absolute times.

-(This feature was added in newer systemd versions, so on some older distros you might not see it.)
+*This feature was added in newer systemd versions, so on some older distros you might not see it.*

-## ✅ So:
-- SysV: `shutdown -h +10` → always available.
-- systemd: `systemctl poweroff --when=...` (new way), OR just use `shutdown` (compatibility).